CrowMother/client-portal/readme.md

     - Password
 - Application needs to start, stop, and create docker containers from templates
 - Application needs to have some file access for clients to update tokens themselves
+- Application needs to edit .env files or compose file variables to customize the bots to the customers needs
+    - Eventually list the varaibles automatically from the file for more flexability in the future